hellgrenj/rabbit_worker_queues_playground/readme.md

 2) in the root directory first run <code>npm install</code> and then <code>node install.js</code>

 3) run <code>docker-compose up</code> in the root directory and then wait for everything to start up before moving on.
-You could just move on right away - but then nothing will work and we will all be sad.
+You could just move on right away - but then nothing will work and we will all be sad. (requires **docker 1.12.0 or newer** including docker-compose)

 4) navigate to the root directory in another terminal window and run <code>node exercise.js</code> (requires **node.js v4.4.4 or newer**)